philippe-page/semantic-splitter/README.md

 - Sentence-level text segmentation
 - Semantic similarity-based chunking
-- Adjustable similarity threshold
+- Adjustable resolution parameter for community detection
 - Integration with Cohere's embedding API
-- Community detection for identifying topic boundaries
+- Community detection using the Leiden algorithm

 ## How It Works